nunux-keeper/keeper-docker/README.md

 into your logs:

 ```
-docker-compose -f docker-compose.yml -f docker-compose.app.yml logs elasticsearch
+make logs service=elasticsearch

 ...
 max virtual memory areas vm.max_map_count [65530] is too low, increase to atleast [262144]
 ...
 ```

-You have to increase this system properties and restart some services:
+You have to increase this system property and restart some services:

 ```
 sudo sysctl -w vm.max_map_count=262144